Episode 4 – What Is Your Biggest Expense? This Episode Will CHANGE Your Answer

 - 03:25 – Are you, as a highly paid professional doing enough to save your tax dollars?

 - 5:232 – Brandon explains how real estate investing can help you lower your effective tax rate

-- 9:10 – How depreciation can help you save taxes in real estate investing
+- 9:10 – How to pay less taxes by accounting for depreciation in real estate investing

 - 11:55 – Important nuances of bonus depreciation introduced in the new 2018 tax law

 - 13:45 – What is cost segregation?
 How much does it cost?